-- 1. Applications are not normally considered more than one term ahead of the date the place is required. - 2.
-Parents wishing to transfer their children from one Suffolk school to another where there is no change of address should, in the first instance, discuss the matter with the Head Teacher of their current school before applying for another school (see also paragraph 8 below). - 3.
-Parents who wish to make an in-year application for a place at this school should contact the school officer for an application ADM1. - 4.
-We will, on receipt of an in-year application, notify the local Authority (LA) of both the application and its outcome, to allow the LA to keep up-to-date figures on the availability of places in the area. - 5.
-When a place becomes available in a year group that has been full at this school, any applicant refused a place for that school year in the last 15 school days and any applicant for whom an appeal has been lodged and is still to be heard, will be considered alongside any new applications.
-The place will be offered to the pupil ranked highest in accordance with the oversubscription criteria. - 6.
-All applications will be processed by the school within 5 school days and the decision communicated in writing.
+1. Applications are not normally considered more than one term ahead of the date the place is required.

+2. Parents wishing to transfer their children from one Suffolk school to another where there is no change of address should, in the first instance, discuss the matter with the Head Teacher of their current school before applying for another school (see also paragraph 8 below).

+3. Parents who wish to make an in-year application for a place at this school should contact the school officer for an application - ADM1.

+4. We will, on receipt of an in-year application, notify the local Authority (LA) of both the application and its outcome, to allow the LA to keep up-to-date figures on the availability of places in the area.

+5. When a place becomes available in a year group that has been full at this school, any applicant refused a place for that school year in the last 15 school days and any applicant for whom an appeal has been lodged and is still to be heard, will be considered alongside any new applications.
+The place will be offered to the pupil ranked highest in accordance with the oversubscription criteria.

+6. All applications will be processed by the school within 5 school days and the decision communicated in writing.
 An emailed decision will always be confirmed by letter.
 Acceptance of offers can be made by email or letter but, in all cases, within two weeks of the offer date.

-- 7. If the number of applications exceeds the number of places available the Governors will use their published oversubscription criteria to determine the offer of places.
-Any unsuccessful applicant has the right to appeal the decision to an independent panel and details of how to do this will be included in the decision letter. - 8.
-When an offer of a place is made and the child already has a place in a local mainstream school, the Governors will offer the place from the start of the following half term.
-The child will remain on roll at the previous school until they take up the place at this school.
+7. If the number of applications exceeds the number of places available the Governors will use their published oversubscription criteria to determine the offer of places.
+Any unsuccessful applicant has the right to appeal the decision to an independent panel and details of how to do this will be included in the decision letter.

 Policy Review - takes place annually in line with the School Admissions Code 2014.
 Consultation takes place locally with our parents and, more formally, with the Diocesan authorities and the Local Authority.
-The LA undertakes the statutory consultation in line with the School Admissions Code 2014.
+The LA undertakes the statutory consultation in line with the School Admissions Code 2021.

-If you have any queries about this application policy please contact the School Secretary in the first instance.
+If you have any queries about this application policy, please contact the School Secretary in the first instance.